freshsomebody/posenet-similarity/README.md

 ## Example usages
 > NOTE: PosenetSimilarity doesn't need Posenet to be installed and work together.
 The examples just show how you might chain the outputs of Posenet with PosenetSimilarity.

-When using PosenetSimilarity in the browsers, it will expose **psn** globally for accessing the APIs.
+When using PosenetSimilarity in the browsers, it will expose **pns** globally for accessing the APIs.
 ```html
 <html>
   <head>